 Exploring only one aspect of a subject as per vested interests

 When I was studying for my Biology degree, I had to complete a dissertation.
 My task was to determine whether a certain compound extracted from garlic can be used as a pesticide against slugs.
 In my planning, I came up with two experiments.

 In the first one, I have split the slugs into two groups.
 For the control group, a piece of cardboard was dipped into distilled water and the slugs were touched with it.
 The same happened to the treatment group, but this time, the cardboard was dipped into garlic solution.

 In my second experiment, slugs were left overnight in individual Petri dishes with lettuce.
-Control group had untreated lettuce leaves, while the treatment group had its lettuce soaked in garlic solution.
-Next morning there was no significant difference in the amount of lettuce eaten by either of the groups.
+The control group had untreated lettuce leaves, while the treatment group had its lettuce soaked in garlic solution.
+The next morning there was no significant difference in the amount of lettuce eaten by either of the groups.
 This, on its own, indicates that garlic has absolutely zero effect as a pesticide.